This page gives basic guidelines on how to edit web pages in the Gubser Group Drupal environment.

 - Select "Image Gallery".

 - Click "Next".
-Now you can change the filenames of your images and enter the caption for each image.
+Now enter the caption for each image, if possible with a link to the arXiv.org paper from which it came.
 Make sure to enter alternative text and title text for each image.
 Click "Save".

 - When you're ready, click "Publish" to add your image gallery to Drupal's available image galleries.
 Drupal will assign a node number to your image gallery.
-For convenience, add the image gallery to the site map along with it's node number.
+As always, record this node number in the site map!

 Image galleries can be added to an existing page as follows: